KevinH1227/KevinH1227/README.md

 ## Hi there 👋 my name is Kevin!!

+When I'm not coding, I like to
+🏋 hit the 🏾‍♂️weightroom
-When I'm not coding, I like to hit the 🏋🏾‍♂️weightroom, 🍽cook a nice meal for my fam or go play 🏒hockey with my friends!\
+🍽 cook a nice meal for my fam or
+🏒 go play hockey with my friends!\
 I am currently working on my project, sciClean Kut's, with my team adding cool new features and testing like crazy!

 ## Get in touch